rngalloilm/LionFederal/README.md

 Github Repo(s) for the solution
 ```

-2. Getting into the frontend, I used AI as a starting point.
+2. Getting into the frontend, I used AI as a starting point in creating the html and css.
+It ended up being a super solid design.

 ```
 Create a professional chatbot frontend interface with black and white colors.
 A header with a title called "Chatbot" and a navigation with only this page.
 Only edit the css and html.
 Start by deleting everything in the default css file.